- "A person is smart; people are dumb."

 -- Tommy Lee Jones, Men in Black (1997)

-Five out of the six major U.S. motion picture studios in the Motion Picture Association of America control the five major U.S. television news outlets:
+Four out of the five major U.S. motion picture studios in the Motion Picture Association of America control major U.S. television news outlets:

 - Comcast owns Universal Studios, NBC, CNBC, MSNBC, and the last mile of high-speed Internet across much of the United States.

-- The Walt Disney Company owns Walt Disney Pictures, ABC, and ABC News Now.
+- The Walt Disney Company owns Walt Disney Pictures, 20th Century Fox, ABC, and ABC News Now.

 - National Amusements owns Paramount Pictures and CBS.